mono/website/docs/getting-started/install/linux/index.md

 Update your package cache if necessary, and run a package upgrade to upgrade existing packages to the latest available.

+### Ubuntu 12.04 and 12.10

+To enable installation on Ubuntu 12.04 and Ubuntu 12.10 (and their derivatives), you will need to add a second repository to your system, in addition to the generic Debian/Ubuntu repository above:

+**`echo "deb http://download.mono-project.com/repo/debian wheezy-libtiff-compat main" >> /etc/apt/sources.list.d/mono-xamarin.list`**

 ### CentOS, Fedora, and derivatives

 Add the GPG key in a root shell with: